This guide explains the many different ways to close an overlay in Unpoly.

 ESC

 , clicks on the background)Accepting an overlay will usually continue a larger interaction in the parent layer.
-Dismissal usually means cancelation.
+Dismissal usually means cancellation.
 When you're waiting for a subinteraction to finish successfully you're interested layer acceptance, but not dismissal.

 When opening a layer you may pass separate { onAccepted }